IRONICBo/JdeRobotTest/README.md

 ### ROS2

-Using ROS2 Foxy, you can run the simulation with the following commands, build with colcon.
+Using ROS2 Foxy to simulate `Introduction` and `ROS2 Navigation2`, build with colcon.

 ### Academy